 Bushfires are part of the Australian landscape and can impact every square meter of the bush, as well as people and communities.

-Population increase and climate change is creating new challenges in the way we plan for and manage increased bushfire risk to humans, biodiversity and the built environment.
+Population increases and climate change are creating new challenges in the way we plan for and manage bushfire risk to humans, biodiversity and the built environment.

 Tailor your course

 If your interest is in the design and regulation of development in bushfire-prone environments, you'll focus your studies on planning and regulation to minimize bushfire risks.

-If you are interested in environmental management and careers as a natural resource manager or specialist bushfire consultant, you'll focus on fire management.
+If you’re interested in environmental management and a career as a natural resource manager or specialist bushfire consultant, you'll focus your studies on fire management.

 Study in an immersive environment